csc-ubc-okanagan/DS-Introduction/github-pages.md

 	- click _Create repository_

-{% include note.html content="Though not mandatory, choosing a license is an important part of openly sharing your creative work online.
-For help selecting an appropriate license see <https://choosealicense.com/>." %}
+Though not mandatory, choosing a license is an important part of openly sharing your creative work online.
+For help selecting an appropriate license see <https://choosealicense.com/>.

 Edit the readme file